 Thus, visual field testing can be grouped into several important categories:

-Confrontational: The test is given one on one by a doctor or technician as a screening tool, in which peripheral finger movements are brought from the far periphery to the near periphery in four quadrants
+- Confrontational: The test is given one on one by a doctor or technician as a screening tool, in which peripheral finger movements are brought from the far periphery to the near periphery in four quadrants

-Amsler grid: It's an important tool to test macular vision in and around the center of the retina and detect specific conditions such as macular degeneration
+- Amsler grid: It's an important tool to test macular vision in and around the center of the retina and detect specific conditions such as macular degeneration

-Static perimetry: The most common type of modern visual field testing employs a device with fixed light sources, either stationary pinpoint light sources or projected dots within a large white bowl.
+- Static perimetry: The most common type of modern visual field testing employs a device with fixed light sources, either stationary pinpoint light sources or projected dots within a large white bowl.
 Popular devices include the Octopus or the Humphrey-Zeiss field analyzer.
 These tests are automated and run by the onboard computer, thus minimizing the time spent by a technician running the test.

-Kinetic perimetry: The process utilizes moving light sources, such as the traditional workhorse Goldman perimeter.
+- Kinetic perimetry: The process utilizes moving light sources, such as the traditional workhorse Goldmann perimeter.
 This test produces an island map of peripheral visual perception intensity.
 Fixation monitoring as well as movement of the light source require a dedicated trained technician throughout the entire test.
 This test is particularly useful in weeding out malingerers.

-Frequency doubling analysis: This test utilizes varying intensities of a shimmering grid of light in standardized sectors of the peripheral and central visual field.
+- Frequency doubling analysis: This test utilizes varying intensities of a shimmering grid of light in standardized sectors of the peripheral and central visual field.
 It is particularly useful in detecting early glaucoma field loss and can be about 40% more sensitive in doing so than standard static or kinetic perimetry.